 -

 Wheels and tires.
-Check that they are properly inflated, that the tire has no cuts, and that the wheel rotates without rubbing against the brakes.
+Check that they are properly inflated, that the tire has no cuts, and that the wheel turns without rubbing against the brakes.

 -